mihail911/mihail911.github.io/src/pages/articles/2021-4-09---Primer-on-Regulatory-Institutions/index.md

 - Maintain fair, orderly, and efficient markets
 - Facilitate capital formation through public and private securities offerings

+American households' investments in securities are insured through the Securities Investor Protection Corporation (or SIPC) which provides up to \$500K of insurance in the event that your brokerage fails (not if your \$GME stock drops in value).

-Given that American households' investments in securities are not insured the way deposits at banks are, the SEC requires companies selling securities in the public markets to include appropriate disclosures about their businesses so that investors can evaluate the risks and rewards of purchasing the securities.
+In addition, the SEC requires companies selling securities in the public markets to include appropriate disclosures about their businesses so that investors can evaluate the risks and rewards of purchasing the securities.

 The size of the markets that the SEC regulates are mind-blowing.
 Today the SEC oversees roughly \$97T in US securities trading annually!
 As a result, SEC enforcement actions are aggressive and unrelenting.
 Some \$1.2B was returned to harmed investors through various actions committed by wrongdoers last year.